Rat Cannabinoid Receptor 2, Macrophage (CNR2) Protein

 Description

-Rat Cannabinoid Receptor 2, Macrophage (CNR2) Protein is a Recombinant Rat protein expressed in E. coli.
+Rat Cannabinoid Receptor 2, Macrophage (CNR2) Protein is a recombinant Rat protein expressed in E. coli.

 Documents del producto